"By failing to prepare, you're preparing to fail"- Benjamin Franklin.

 1. Badminton Racket

-The first and the foremost thing to put inside the kit bag is the badminton racket.
+The first and foremost thing to put inside the kit bag is the badminton racket.
 After all, if you are playing Badminton, then obviously you need a badminton racket.
 Moreover, you might want to pack more than one racket inside the kit bag because you can need a spare racket anytime.
 For instance, if your current racket gets destroyed in between a match, you can use the spare one.

 Additionally, you can also carry a lighter racket inside the kit bag that you can use when you need better manoeuvring.

-How to pack in kitbag?
+How to pack in a kitbag?

 Most badminton kit bags come with two middle pockets specially designed to store rackets.
 Take the example of Yonex badminton kitbag SUNR 9826 TH BT6.
-You can place your rackets inside the thermal compartment, if this compartment is not available then you can keep in any of those.
-If your kitbag is big enough, then you can keep the rackets with the brand cover, professionally rackets in the kitbag kept without the brand cover.
+You can place your rackets inside the thermal compartment, if this compartment is not available then you can keep them in any of those.
+If your kitbag is big enough, then you can keep the rackets with the brand cover, professional rackets in the kitbag are kept without the brand cover.

 Note: Dry the grips before putting your racket inside the kit bag.
 Otherwise, storing rackets with wet grips can result in a foul smell.

-Why to pack in kitbag?
+Why pack in a kitbag?

 The importance of putting your badminton racket inside the kit bag goes without saying.